 Brian Solis is consistently ranked as one of the top keynote speakers at events around the world.
 Solis actively keynotes industry conferences, summits, and corporate events.
 Please contact Yacine Pryor for all speaking inquiries and questions, email: Catriona Churman firstname.lastname@example.org or via phone 415-712-9808.

-Brian Solis is a dynamic and engaging speaker with an extensive portfolio of topics that cover business leadership and transformation, disruptive technology, new, social and mobile media, new consumerism, and the evolution of the digital lifestyle in culture and society.
+Brian Solis is a dynamic and engaging speaker with an extensive portfolio of topics that cover business leadership and transformation, disruptive technology, new, social and mobile media, connected consumerism, and the evolution of the digital lifestyle in culture and society.

 Brian is not a believer in generic, “one size fits all” presentations.
 He tailors these important topics at various levels necessary to connect with each audience.
 As an analyst, he also studies how the evolution of technology, business, and culture impact specific industries based on the needs of each event.
 His ability to connect the dots for hosts and attendees provides tangible value and direction.
 And, his motivational approach leaves audiences feeling empowered.